microsoft/netperf/docs/questions.md

     - For multiple request/response IO sizes?
     - What do the percentile curves look like?
         - What percentiles do we care about most?
+- What is the **jitter** detected across the measured latency in request/respose protocol exchanges on Windows and Linux?
+- What is the total **transactions** over a period of time for a given protocol + workload on Windows and Linux?
+    - "transaction" defined as the application's work, from creating the socket to closing the socket
+    - Could also be defined at the protocol's definition of 'start' and 'end' (protocol being one above TCP or UDP)
 - What is the **maximum requests/sec** of a given protocol for a request/response type exchange on Windows and Linux?
 - What is the **maximum handshakes/sec** of a given protocol for a request/response type exchange on Windows and Linux?